heska075/WoTB_CamoUnlocker/README.md

 Use almost any legendary camouflage without spending gold.
 This is only visual and not actual.
 Other players will see a standard camouflage.

 ## Installation Guide
+Download the latest version from the Releases tab.

 * Steam:
   * Copy and paste the **Data** folder to the **World of Tanks Blitz** folder in your Steam game directory.
 Replace all existing files.